Talk to Fa

 The older man didn’t know anything about my circumstances.
 I didn’t tell him anything personal, actually.
 He knew.
 I got that because I have that in me, too.
 The intuition.
 The inner knowing.
 Being in his presence woke up that part of me.

-When we parted, along with many other things, he told me, “You were born to save this planet.”
+When we parted, along with many other things, he told me, “You were brought here to save this planet.”
 I was overwhelmed and stressed by the comment.
 Legitimately.
 At the same time, it felt so right and so wrong, and I was scared and excited.
 I didn’t know what to make of it.
 I wanted to cool my head.
 I took the longer route back to my hotel, slowly walking through the small streets, vendors, tourists, and marimba performers at the plaza.

 When I finally returned to my room, I collapsed into the bed and stared at the ceiling for hours.